QuantumLeaps/qp-arduino/README.md

 in the root of the archive).

-Specifically, the Arduino GPLv3 Exception removes the requirement to expose your propriatory source code as long as you deploy it on an Arduino-Certified board.
+Specifically, the Arduino GPLv3 Exception removes the requirement to expose your proprietary source code as long as you deploy it on an Arduino-Certified board.

 The [QM model-based design tool](https://www.state-machine.com/qm/) is freeware.